Leading Residential Mental Health Facility in Tennessee

 - Acupuncture is the ancient Chinese practice of acupuncture that involves the insertion of thin needles into specific points on the body.
 The therapist will determine where to place the needles based on individual needs.
 Once they do, the energy flow, known as Qi (pronounced “chee”), follows pathways throughout the body to restore balance and promote health and well-being.

 - Animal therapy allows interactions between humans and animals to stimulate physical, emotional, cognitive, and social well-being.
-We use horses that are domesticated and trained for therapy purposes.
-We incorporate them into various therapeutic settings to facilitate positive outcomes for individuals.
+Connection with animals, such as horses and rescued farm animals, has proven results in mental health and addiction treatment.
+We plan to incorporate them into various therapeutic settings to facilitate positive outcomes for individuals.

 - Art therapy can include drawing, painting, sculpting, and more.
 It promotes self-confidence and self-esteem, doesn’t require dialogue, and is a judgment-free safe space.
 Art therapy fosters self-reflection, self-discovery, and emotional release, allowing individuals to gain insight into their addiction triggers and underlying issues.
 By integrating art therapy into a treatment plan, individuals can develop healthier coping mechanisms and improve overall well-being.